 The vertical cursor view provides two cursors that can be used to measure the length between two events or measure the IL over any distance.
 The RL, position, and IL information is shown in the upper right area of the plot, under the Cursor Type selection.
+Data is shown for any visible trace.

-Figure 4 Vertical Cursor view
+Figure 7 Vertical Cursor view